Cong-ruled Rajasthan Cabinet expansion likely next week: Party sources | Politics

 - India

+The sources said that the agenda of the meeting is cabinet reshuffle and other political appointments.

-''Both the leaders are arriving in Jaipur tonight by road,'' they said.
+''Both the leaders have arrived in Jaipur tonight by road,'' they said.

 Venugopal is also a Rajya Sabha MP from Rajasthan.